 Button Battery Safety Issues Paper — published responses

-Consultation will close on 30 April 2020.
-Submissions in response to the consultation paper will inform the ACCC’s development of a Final Recommendation to the Commonwealth Government in 2020.
+Consultation closed on 30 April 2020.
+The ACCC received 67 submissions in response to the Consultation Paper.
+These submissions will inform the ACCC’s development of a Final Recommendation to the Commonwealth Government in 2020.

-The ACCC has prepared an industry factsheet which includes a summary of the ACCC’s proposed requirements to improve button battery safety.
+The ACCC also prepared an industry factsheet which includes a summary of the ACCC’s proposed requirements to improve button battery safety.